michaelmusty/.dotfiles/ISSUES.md

   pushed upstream.
 * The `_text_filenames` completion handler for Bash won't work on files with newlines in their names.
 Can it be made to?
-* First commit to a new repository fails with the Git template hooks because the HEAD ref doesn't exist yet:

-    fatal: ambiguous argument 'HEAD': unknown revision or path not in the working tree.
-    Use '--' to separate paths from revisions, like this:
-    'git <command> [<revision>...] -- [<file>...]'